Erin’s Recipe Rundown

 Ingredients You’ll Need

-Gluten-free jalapeno popper ingredients on a countertop
+Ingredients for gluten-free jalapeno poppers on a countertop

 • Jalapenos: I like to use large jalapeno peppers for this delicious recipe.
 Fresh jalapenos are best!
 Remove the ribs and jalapeno seeds if you want a mild appetizer.
 Keep them in if you want spicy poppers!